egonmedhatten/online-cp/README.md

 ## Future considerations

+### Properties of CPs?
+* Should we keep track of errors internally in the parent class?
+* Should we store the average interval size?
+* For classifiers; should we store the efficiency metrics?

 ### Linear regression
 We will initally focus on regression, but online classification is actually easier.
 A simple class that uses e.g. scikit-learn classifiers to define nonconformity measure could be easily implemented.